What Does a Title Company Do?

 There are different types of title insurance, and title agents will issue a policy for that property.
 This is usually for the amount of the sale price or for the amount of the mortgage.
 A title insurance policy will protect the new owners of a property or the partner lenders.
 They do this to protect against a lawsuit or undiscovered claim to ownership against the property that evolves from disputes between parties over property ownership.

 So, you should get title insurance if you’re going to get a mortgage or you’re going to sell a piece of property to a buyer who wants to ensure that you are the legitimate owner of this property.
 Getting a real estate attorney is not mandatory, although having title insurance is not optional.

 You can have parties who are no longer on title, but they may have a legitimate claim against the property.
 This is what title insurance will protect against.
 Title companies also help with closings between a buyer and seller or lender.

 Title Company Process

-Title companies handle the money that’s exchanged between the parties of the closing.
-They also file and record the appropriate real estate documentation with the county records or what we call the county recording office.
-They also coordinate with the municipalities as well.
-So a property transfer affidavit is filed with the city, not with the county.
+Title companies handle the money exchanged between the parties.
+They file and record the documentation with the county records (county recording office).
+They also coordinate with municipalities as well.
+So a property transfer affidavit gets filed with the city, not with the county.

 Attorneys are the only professionals that can give a legal opinion on how a party can hold title to a property.
-So there’s many questions that come up, many issues on a regular basis: questions such as, what’s an acceptable exemption, or an exception to a title policy?
-What’s your legal obligation to your lender when you’re closing out a transaction?
+So there’s many questions, such as, what’s an acceptable exemption, or an exception to a title policy?
+What’s your legal obligation to your lender when you’re in the closing process of financial transactions?
 What are the legal rights of the buyer or the seller?

 It is optional to hire a good real estate attorney to review your legal documents before you close and you want to have one to prevent legal problems in the future.
-So while it may be optional, it really should be a mandatory item on your list when you’re buying or selling a piece of property.
+So while it may be optional, it should be a mandatory item on your list when you’re buying or selling a piece of property.